 Dr. William Vu and Dr. Andrew Madej have been doing triathlons for over a decade.
-When we first started competing in triathlons, the two of us would complete in 6-8 races per season.
-This year with our recent major renovation at our dental office, we decided to focus on the 70.3 Calgary Ironman Triathlon; which consists of a 2km swim, 90km cycling and 21km run.
+When they first started competing in triathlons, the two of them would complete in 6-8 races per season.
+This year with our recent major renovation at our dental office, they decided to focus on the 70.3 Calgary Ironman Triathlon; which consists of a 2km swim, 90km cycling and 21km run.

 Training in the Hinton and Jasper National Park is great preparation for the challenging course since there are an abundance of hills and challenging terrain to train on.
 Right now the water is still too cold to swim in lakes.
 We have been training weekly at the pool and have already trained up to the 2km distance.
 Our goal now is to increase our speed and endurance.
 Once it warms up, we will be training at the lakes with our triathlon wetsuits.
 Swimming in open water is very different compared to the pool as there are no lanes to guide you and you have to contend with the cold water fogging your googles, choppy water, and finding a space to swim amongst all the triathletes without being hit in the face by moving hands or kicked in the head by legs of other swimmers.

 We love cycling in Jasper National Park since there are so many roadways with beautiful vistas of the mountains, streams and forest.
 There are plenty of hills to test our quads and lungs!
 One of our favourite route is cycling to Maligne Lake, not only because of the beautiful sceneries but we have also seen black bears, moose, bald eagles and mountain sheep.